Real Groove: Critical reception

 Konstantinos Pappis of Our Culture Mag named "Real Groove" a highlight on the album and called it "smooth and slinky".
 In a review from Associated Press, Cristina Jaleru complimented the "Daft Punk-esque undertones".
 Wass called the song a "funky banger" that opens with a "chunky bass line".
 God Is in the T.V.'s Richard Wiggins praised the song for being "unashamedly groovy and retro but with updated sensibilities to suit the palette of today's pop audiences".
-For BBC, Nick Levine named the song a "funky strut", while Mark Sutherland of Music Week called it a floorfiller and party-starter.
+For the BBC, Nick Levine named the song a "funky strut", while Mark Sutherland of Music Week called it a floorfiller and party-starter.
 The song was named a highlight on the album by Ahad Sanwari for V and Paper's Shaad D'Souza said it "pull us out of a funk and onto the dancefloor".
 The staff of Rolling Stone called the song a "a perfect slice of dancefloor disco-pop".

 Wass called the Studio 2054 remix of "Real Groove" a "shimmery banger".
 Jordan Robledo of the Gay Times called the remix an "epic collaboration" while complimenting the "incredible" synths and the production "that will surely get fans dancing all night long".
 Uproxx's Derrick Rossignol said the remix is "a ton of fun" while comparing it to Future Nostalgia.
 Kaufman complimented Lipa's vocals, saying she perfectly melds them into the song.
 For The Line of Best Fit, Cerys Kenneally called it a "perfect fit" for Future Nostalgia.
 D'Souza praised the Studio 2054 Initial Talk remix for being "totally sublime, a little sinister, and altogether something [he] didn't know [he] needed at all".
 Billboard placed the Studio 2054 Initial Talk remix as one of the best dance songs of 2021, with writer Lucas Villa comparing it to Future Nostalgia and Minogue's early work.
 He additionally said it is an "irresistible remix" that "felt familiar, yet fresh, while reiterating Queen Kylie's staying power on the dance floor".